 - the cross-fertilisation between machine translation and other language technologies

-The winner will be announced on the 31st of March 2023 and will receive a prize of €500, together with an inscribed certificate.
-The recipient of the award will be required to briefly present their research at EAMT 2023 to be held from 12th June to 15th June 2022 in Tampere, Finland.
+The winner will be announced on the 8th of March 2024 and will receive a prize of €500, together with an inscribed certificate.
+The recipient of the award will be required to briefly present their research at EAMT 2024 to be held from 24th June to 27th June 2024 in Sheffield, UK.
 In order to facilitate this, the EAMT will waive the winner’s registration costs, and will make available a travel bursary of €200 to enable the recipient of the award to attend the said conference.
-The prize includes complimentary membership in the EAMT for 2024.
+The prize includes complimentary membership in the EAMT for 2025.

-Candidates will submit using EasyChair: https://easychair.org/conferences/?conf=eamt2023 (Submission type: Thesis Award), a single PDF file containing:
+Candidates will submit, using OpenReview (https://openreview.net/group?id=EAMT.org/2024/Thesis_Award) a single PDF file containing:

 - a 2-page summary of your thesis in English, containing: